sunnychang517/Case-Study-How-Does-a-Bike-Share-Navigate-Speedy-Success-/README.md

 Offer deals on classic bikes and then convert them to be an annual member which is a good incentive.
 Send notifications on their phone, post in social media on Saturdays.
-Target population for our marketing campaign is the casual members in the top 10 locations of where riders use our service the most.
+Target population for our marketing campaign is the casual members in the top 10 locations of where riders use our services the most.

 ## Acknowledgement:
 This code was made to enhance my understanding with R outside of the classroom.
 This project helps me build up my criticial thinking, problem-solving, and programming skills. </br>